• Home

 Is Google Sites free?

-Here's a step-by-step guide for how to use Google Sites to build your first website.
+Here's a step-by-step guide for how to use Google Sites to create your first website.

 2. Click Blank site to create a new site.
 Alternatively, you can choose a premade template to kickstart the process.